tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 ```
 Zayac - Roman, it's Zayac.
-Resolution - You old hare, how the hell are you?
+Resolution - Baqyt, you old hare, how the hell are you?
 Zayac - We need you.
-Resolution - Only one man could make me end my Bali vacation, Baqyt.
+Resolution - Only one man could make me end my Bali vacation.
 And it's you.
 I'm in.
 Zayac - Excellent.
-We'll meet you in Riyadh.
+We'll meet in Riyadh.
 Resolution - What about iceiceice?
 Zayac - He'll be fine.
 He's going deep undercover to make the ultimate sacrifice.
 Ninjaboogie sends his regards.

-*Resolution dons sunglasses and smiles.
-Fortunate Son starts playing as we see a montage of him unboxing his mouse and keyboard and preparing for his flight to Saudi Arabia*
+*Resolution dons a pair of sunglasses and smiles.
+Fortunate Son starts playing as we begin a montage of him preparing to fly to Saudi Arabia.*
 ```

 I like to imagine that's how it went down.